DUAL DIAGNOSIS

 Specialized dual-diagnosis treatments that address both eating disorders and substance use disorders dramatically improve the likelihood of recovery.
 Often, this involves medical stabilization and hospital or inpatient treatment options that include a range of therapies.

-Dual diagnosis eating disorder treatment centers are equipped to offer an integrated approach with behavioral therapy and medication in both inpatient and outpatient settings, including therapies like:
+Dual-diagnosis eating disorder treatment centers are equipped to offer an integrated approach with behavioral therapy and medication in both inpatient and outpatient settings, including therapies like:

 Medications: Several medications may be used to treat either the substance use disorder or the eating disorder, including antidepressants, atypical antipsychotics, mood stabilizers, and opioid partial antagonists.[12]